Bsubs/cits4402-project/README.md

 CITS4402 Project - Joo Kai Tay (22489437), Yusi Zhang (23458522), Runtian Lian (23485011)

 ## How to launch the application
 1. Open the anaconda terminal
+2. Navigate to the directory where you have extracted the zip file into
-2. Enter the command 'conda env create -f environment_cits4402_project.yml'
+3. Enter the command 'conda env create -f environment_cits4402_project.yml'
-3. Enter the command 'conda activate cits4402_project' to activate the virtual environment
+4. Enter the command 'conda activate cits4402-2023' to activate the virtual environment
-4. Enter the command 'python main.py' to run the application
+5. Enter the command 'python main.py' to run the application

 ## Navigating the GUI
 - Load the image in question using the 'Load Image' button